kaushikranpariya29/sport_event_management_system/README.md

-Sports Event management system for basic use i have created in during college using PHP and sqldatabase
+Sports Event management system for basic use i have created in during college using PHP and MySql database

 PHP programs